bloomberg/ppx_string_interpolation/README.md

 This PPX implements string interpolation with embedded expressions, thus enabling simple and powerful templates for code generation and pretty printing.
-In contrast to printf string interpolation does not separate embedded variables and context, which is important for medium-size strings (several lines).
+In contrast to `printf`, string interpolation does not separate embedded variables and context, which is important for medium-size strings (several lines).